Green tea

 Green tea is a type of tea made from the leaves and buds of the Camellia sinensis that have not undergone the withering and oxidation process that creates oolong teas and black teas.
 Green tea originated in China in the late 1st millennium BC, and since then its production and manufacture has spread to other countries in East Asia.

 Several varieties of green tea exist, which differ substantially based on the variety of C. sinensis used, growing conditions, horticultural methods, production processing, and time of harvest.
-While it may slightly lower blood pressure and improve alertness, current scientific evidence does not support most health benefit claims, and excessive intake of green tea extracts can cause liver damage and other side effects.
+While it may slightly lower blood pressure and improve alertness, consuming green tea does not provide health effects.
+Excessive intake of green tea extracts can cause liver damage, interfere with prescription drugs, and produce gastrointestinal discomfort.

 History

 The tea fields in the foothills of Gorreana, Azores Islands, Portugal: the only European region other than Georgia to support green tea production.

 Tea consumption has its legendary origins in China during the reign of mythological Emperor Shennong.

 A book written by Lu Yu in 618–907 AD, The Classic of Tea (茶經 (chájīng)), is considered important in green tea history.
-The Book of Tea (Kissa Yōjōki, lit.
-Record [of] Drinking Tea [for] Nourishing Life), written by Zen priest Eisai in 1211, describes how drinking green tea may affect five vital organs, the shapes of tea plants, flowers and leaves, and how to grow and process tea leaves.
+Another early text, the Book of Tea (Kissa Yōjōki, lit.
+Record [of] Drinking Tea [for] Nourishing Life),written by Zen priest Eisai in 1211, discusses tea drinking in relation to health and the five viscera.